For conservatives at CPAC, the FBI is Public Enemy No. 1

-"Even the FBI is not free of its own corruption and its own unethical agents," National Rifle Association Executive Vice President Wayne LaPierre said in a speech from the main stage Thursday at this major gathering of conservatives not far from the nation's capital, hinting at alleged anti-Donald Trump bias among agency leaders during the 2016 election and the Russia investigation.
+"Even the FBI is not free of its own corruption and its own unethical agents," the National Rifle Association's executive vice president, Wayne LaPierre, said in a speech from the main stage Thursday at this major gathering of conservatives not far from the nation's capital, hinting at alleged anti-Donald Trump bias among agency leaders during the 2016 election and the Russia investigation.

 "I can understand a few bad apples in organizations as large as the FBI," he said, "but what's hard to understand is why no one at the FBI stood up and called BS on its rogue leadership."